Western readers should put their critical thinking hats on and be very careful when reading or viewing Middle East affairs — looks can be deceiving.

 Also, this discovery cannot be substantiated, and only remains in the realm of opinion.
-The article was not saved at the key periods of the changes by me and therefore are not supplied as vital evidence.
+The newspaper article was not saved into pdfs during critical periods of changes by me and therefore are not supplied as vital evidence.

 Definitive answers on why this article changed three times and switched its emphasis are hard to come by.
 One can only hypothesize.